|

 A trip into town on the bus and a wander through (the soon to be closed) Field and Trek, Blacks, Millets and finally the wonderful Open Air revealed I should have just gone to Open Air in the first place as they had the Base Runner 2 in stock and for £25.

-Home again and we did the Horningsea to Anglesey Abbey walk (anti-clockwise for a change) with me wearing the bum bag and carrying two pints of iced water.
+Home again and we did the Horningsea to Anglesey Abbey2 walk (anti-clockwise for a change) with me wearing the bum bag and carrying two pints of iced water.
 My conclusions: it works fine, but to keep the water cold I need to put more ice it, I used six cubes in each this time, next time I'll use all the ice in the freezer (i.e. twelve cubes per bottle).

 Oh yes, and other good news: my weight dropped to 245lb for the first time (in recent years) yesterday.
-It's up a bit again today but that's a good sign as the general trend seems to be very gently downwards.
+It's up a bit again today but that's a good sign as the general trend seems to be very gently downwards3.

 Previous comments about this article: